chachaxw/awesome-near-app/README.md

    can learn how the frontend connects to the NEAR blockchain.
 3. Tests: there are different kinds of tests for the frontend and the smart contract.
 See `contract/README` for info about how it's tested.
-The frontend code gets tested with [jest].
+The frontend code gets tested with [jest](https://jestjs.io/).
 You can run both of these at once with `yarn run test`.

 ## Deploy

-Every smart contract in NEAR has its [own associated account][NEAR accounts].
+Every smart contract in NEAR has its [own associated account] [NEAR accounts](https://docs.near.org/docs/concepts/account).
 When you run `yarn dev`, your smart contract gets deployed to the live NEAR TestNet with a throwaway account.
 When you're ready to make it permanent, here's how.

 ### Step 0: Install near-cli (optional)